 Preventative Care in the Doctor’s Office

-Getting your annual physical so you can be screened for heart problems, diabetes and hypertension is vital.
+Getting your annual physical so you can be screened for heart problems, diabetes and hypertension are vital.
 If you are diagnosed with any of these conditions following your doctor’s orders is critical.
 If it so happens that you need to be placed on medication in order to prevent a stroke or heart attack you need to make taking the medicine a priority.

 Adopt a Healthy Lifestyle

-It’s been said time and again that eating right, i.e. eating healthy foods, getting plenty of rest and proper exercise will keep you in good shape and add years to your life.
+It’s been said time and again that eating right, i.e. eating healthy foods, getting plenty of rest, and proper exercise will keep you in good shape and add years to your life.
 This is probably one of the most important methods of preventive care that can have a major impact on your life.
 Consider the alternative and you end up with obesity and all the attendant health problems.

 These few tips for preventive care can keep you healthier and cause you to be less likely to wind up in an emergency room or waiting to hear if the result of a biopsy is good or bad.
 A little prevention on the front end of your life can add years on the back end.